wmww/gtk4-layer-shell/README.md

 It works, but it's still rough around the edges.
 See the end of https://github.com/wmww/gtk-layer-shell/issues/37 for details.

 TODO before release:
-- remove traces of GPL (all GPL code should be gone now)
-- drop all copyright headers
-- change license in meson
 - change lib name in meson
 - change version in meson
 - change so name in meson